-- 2004 Personal Income Tax Study File A data file based on a statistical sample of approximately 242,000 New York State Personal Income Tax returns.
-The sample is weighted to be consistent with income and liability totals for the taxpayer population contained on the New York State Department of Taxation and Finance's master file.
-Double-checking all sample data ensures accuracy and reliability.
-This data file is then used in conjunction with a Personal Income Tax simulation model, a set of complex computer programs which simulate the various features of the Tax Law and variations thereof for the years being estimated. - Personal Income Tax Clearing House (PITCH) A data file containing income tax return information as data entered by bank sources, Tax Department data-entry staff, and taxpayers/preparers via electronic media, and includes data from returns processed to date.
-These data do not undergo the rigorous control process and double-checking procedures like those used in the 2004 Personal Income Tax study.
-The PITCH data are extrapolated to 2007 together with the Personal Income Tax study. - 2004 Federal Statistics of Income (SOI) An annual statistical report produced by the U.S. Treasury Department.
+- Personal Income Tax Clearing House (PITCH) A data file containing income tax return information as data entered by bank sources, Tax Department data-entry staff, and taxpayers/preparers via electronic media, and includes data from returns processed to date.
+These data do not undergo the rigorous control process and double-checking procedures like those used in the 2005 Personal Income Tax study.
+The PITCH data are extrapolated to 2008 together with the Personal Income Tax study. - 2005 Federal Statistics of Income (SOI) An annual statistical report produced by the U.S. Treasury Department.
 It contains Internal Revenue Service data collected from the Federal tax returns filed by New York residents.
 Verification of the data for accuracy ensures high data quality.
-The SOI sample of New York taxpayers contains 18,000 returns. - Office of Management and Budget (OMB) Federal tax expenditure estimates OMB's estimates of Federal tax expenditure items listed in this report came from the fiscal year 2007 Corporate and Individual Income Tax Revenue Loss Estimates for Tax Expenditures.
-Historical estimates were based on prior reports. - U.S. Congressional Joint Committee on Taxation (JCT) Federal tax expenditure estimates - JCT's estimates of Federal tax expenditure items listed in this report came from Estimates of Federal Tax Expenditures for Fiscal Years 2007-2011.
+The SOI sample of New York taxpayers contains 24,000 returns. - Office of Management and Budget (OMB) Federal tax expenditure estimates OMB's estimates of Federal tax expenditure items listed in this report came from the fiscal year 2008 Corporate and Individual Income Tax Revenue Loss Estimates for Tax Expenditures.
+Historical estimates were based on prior reports. - U.S. Congressional Joint Committee on Taxation (JCT) Federal tax expenditure estimates JCT's estimates of Federal tax expenditure items listed in this report came from Estimates of Federal Tax Expenditures for Fiscal Years 2007-2011.
 The JCT publishes this pamphlet annually.
 Historical estimates are based on prior reports.

-For estimating tax expenditures in 2007, components of income, modifications, and itemized deductions on the 2004 sample return file are extrapolated to 2007 levels using growth assumptions based on the economic forecast provided by the Division of the Budget during December 2006.
-This data file is then used with the Personal Income Tax model revised to simulate 2007 tax law.
+For estimating tax expenditures in 2008, components of income, modifications, and itemized deductions on the 2005 sample return file are extrapolated to 2008 levels using growth assumptions based on the economic forecast provided by the Division of the Budget during December 2007.
+This data file is then used with the Personal Income Tax model revised to simulate 2008 tax law.